erictt/computer-science-learning/source/_posts/cs6210/lesson-09.md

 - Jacques uses Coral to get the content by following the key-based routing algorithm and ends up at David's computer.
 	- <img src="https://i.imgur.com/DIWu4Y9.png" style="width: 800px" />

 - Jacques serves as a proxy for the content and puts a new key value pair in the system.
+But **David can only handle one key**, so Jacques backtrack to a middle point.
 	- <img src="https://i.imgur.com/wTgwlKd.png" style="width: 800px" />

 - Kamal also uses Coral to get the content and ends up getting it from Jacques, who serves as a proxy.
 	- <img src="https://i.imgur.com/6uhBtdH.png" style="width: 800px" />
-- The metadata server load is distributed and the origin server is not stressed.
+- KEY OUTPUT: **The metadata server load is distributed and the origin server is not stressed.**

 ### Conclusion